SPARTA

 A flexible matrix convolver.
 The matrix of filters should be concatenated for each output channel and loaded as a .wav file.
 You need only inform the plug-in of the number of input channels, and it will take care of the rest.

-• Example 4, virtual monitoring of a multichannel setup: if you have a set of binaural head-related impulse responses (BRIRs) which correspond to the loudspeaker directions of a measured listening room, you may use this 2 x L matrix of filters to reproduce loudspeaker mixes (L-channels) over headphones.
-Simply concatenate the BRIRs for each input channel into a two channel wav file and load them into the plugin, then set the number of inputs to be the number of BRIRs/loudspeakers in the mix.
+- Example 4, virtual monitoring of a multichannel setup: if you have a set of binaural head-related impulse responses (BRIRs) which correspond to the loudspeaker directions of a measured listening room, you may use this 2 x numLoudspeakers matrix of filters to reproduce loudspeaker mixes over headphones.
+Simply concatenate the BRIRs for each input channel into a two channel wav file and load them into the plug-in, then set the number of inputs to be the number of loudspeakers used for the mix.

 Developers: Leo McCormack and Archontis Politis.